zio/zio/docs/datatypes/test/index.md

 title: "Introduction"
 ---

 **ZIO Test** is a zero dependency testing library that makes it easy to test effectual programs.

+## Installation

-Begin by adding the required configuration in your SBT settings:
+In order to use ZIO Test, we need to add the required configuration in our SBT settings:

 ```scala
 libraryDependencies ++= Seq(